sanikk/algolabra/documentation/implementation_document.md

 ## Possible shortcomings and suggestions for improvement

-Started late.
-Catching up.

-The doublelinked list required needs to know next in line at the time it is popped.
+The doublelinked list required by the fringe search algorithm needs to know next in line at the time it is popped.
 This required some modifications.
+In the end a mock starter node in the iterator seemed the path of spending least effort and least resources.
+Since iterators are single-use components in python the starter node containing next:head gets expended first and there remain no references to it, so the cost in memory and developer time should be minimal.

 ## Usage of LLMs